Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 While WIMP provides a palette of (spatial) controls
 which serve as the building blocks for handling a user activity
 it does not treat user activity as a temporal unit.
-As a consequence, to remove this design complexity and constraint the InterUnit UI does not use windows or any spatial layout constructs.
+As a consequence, to remove this design complexity and constraint, the InterUnit UI does not use windows or any spatial layout constructs.
 Instead it defines a unit of the interface -- InterUnit
 An InterUnit uses keyboard input for all text input, selection and action UI functions.
 It uses other input modalities, such as a mouse, trackpad or pen, for description related UI functions.
 It controls the entire screen for output.